 Council may provide up to 100 per cent concession of the general rate and up to 50 per cent of sewerage charges for organisations that comply with the requirements of this policy.

 Those not for profit organisations that are not already receiving Rates Based Financial Assistance and believe that they may be eligible should contact Council.

 Application form for Rates Based Financial assistance can be obtained HERE.

 Rates Incentive For Conservation Policy

+The rebate is proportionately attributed to that area of land included in an agreement.
 The owner enters into an agreement preserving/conserving flora and fauna on a rateable property within the boundaries of the Council.
-This agreement must be bound to the property title, in perpetuity, by a Conservation Agreement for a Nature Refuge under the Nature Conservation Act 1992.
+This agreement must be bound to the property title, in perpetuity.